All Episodes

 You're just actively trying to engage them in some way with the material you're presenting.

-So what I did was to key in on chemtrails, probably a no-no there, and then I provided how to breathe free uh in a chemtrail world on my website as the value-added um content I was giving them of the people that would click through on my ad.
+And then I provided how to breathe free in a chemtrail world on my website as the value-added content I was giving them, the people that would click through on my ad.

-And then I made my ads very narrow in terms of who we would get.
+Then I made my ads very narrow in terms of who we would get.

-Uh I zeroed in explicitly on chemtrail people.
+I zeroed in explicitly on Chemtrail people.

-I eliminated words like UFO, I eliminated words like conspiracies, I only went after words that were related to chemtrails, with one exception.
+I only went after words that were related to chemtrails, with one exception.

-I did have a couple of phrases in there that were Hillary and chemtrails because there was a very large discussion on Twitter some time back about whether or not Hillary's coughing was as a result of chemtrails.
+I did have a couple of phrases in there that were Hillary and chemtrails, because there was a very large discussion on Twitter some time back about whether or not Hillary's coughing was as a result of chemtrails.

 And I wanted to capture that audience.